RealDashU/blightridge/README.md

 Have any questions, features you want added or color changes you have in mind?
-Contact DashU#8181 or SixBytes#1555 on Discord and feel free to ask.
+Contact DashU#8181 on Discord and feel free to ask.